tomasate/DelphesTree_converter/README.md

 ## Running the code
 The main code is stored in `dt_converter.py`.
-It has a class called `Converter` that can bu used as follows:
+It has a class called `Converter` that can be used as follows:

 ```
 tree_test = Converter(fname)